Trans-Tech-Tent/TechTent/resources.md

 ## DIY T
 [diyhrt.wiki/transmasc](https://diyhrt.wiki/transmasc) is a good resource for DIY T.

-> However, DIY T isn't really something I recommend, it's a pain on multiple fronts.
-> I recommend private clinics over DIY cos safer medically and legally.
-> Also while the upfront cost with private clinics is more, the long term cost is cheaper,
-> especially if you convince your GP to do blood tests or shared care.
-> _Ryan-Hardt (in Discord)_

 ## Lower surgeries
 - [GRS Surgery Post Operative Advice](/res/Vaginoplasty_discharge_information_booklet.pdf)